ece362-purdue/proton-labs/lab1-gpio/README.md

 >
 > Keep in mind the food-and-liquids policy of the lab, which is to bring absolutely no food or liquid with you to your lab sessions.
 If you must bring it, keep it under the window in the back of BHEE 160.  **Failure to follow this rule will result in a penalty.**
 >
-> Similar to 270, 362 labs should be started at home, and checked off in lab.  **Do not wait to start your lab in your lab section, or you will not finish.**  You must be checked off for all steps in lab to receive full credit.
+> ECE 362 labs should be started at home, and checked off in lab.  **Do not wait to start your lab in your lab section, or you will not finish.**  You must be checked off for all steps in lab to receive full credit.

 > [!NOTE]
 If at any point you need to get checked off, or need to get help, you can add yourself to the [lab queue](https://engineering.purdue.edu/~menon18/queup/?room=36200).  **Bookmark this link in your lab machine browser.**